code-not-found/code-not-found.github.io/_posts/jsf/2014-04-12-jsf-primefaces-hello-world-example.md

 mvn jetty:run
 ```

 Maven will download the needed dependencies, compile the code and start a Jetty instance on which the web application will be deployed.
-The result should be the following Jetty startup trace ending with: '<var>Started Jetty Server</var>'.
+The result should be the following Jetty startup trace ending with: <var>'Started Jetty Server'</var>.

 ``` plaintext
 [INFO] --- jetty-maven-plugin:9.4.0.M0:run (default-cli) @ jsf-primefaces-hello-world ---